How Many Watts Do You Need for a Good Guitar Amp?

 I also like small-wattage tube amps for practice settings.
 While they are much less flexible than modeling amps, they do bring some amazing tone to the table.
 The Marshall DSL5C, for example, is a 5-watt amp capable of that awesome Marshall growl without bringing the roof down.
 If that’s the kind of inspiration you need to practice, an amp like this is a great choice.

-So, how many watts do you need to play in a band?
 If your band has a drummer, especially one with heavy hands, my recommendation is at least 40 watts tube, or at least 100 watts solid-state.
 That’s a quick and dirty answer, but there are many factors to consider for your specific situation

 If you play with a rock band you need to play loud.
 An acoustic drum kit makes a racket, and you need to be heard.
 Also consider whether you have another guitarist in your band, and what kind of firepower they are bringing.